Pylons/colander/docs/null_and_drop.rst

 A `colander.Boolean` will always deserialized to `True` or `False` and never to a value of which is not a boolean.

-I some use cases, you need to have a schema which can also deserialize to `None`.
+In some use cases, you need to have a schema which can also deserialize to `None`.
 For example in the previous schema in this chapter, you can add a `colander.NoneType` as a wrapper around `colander.Int` in order to deserialize an empty string to `None`.